7PH/website-starter-pack/README.md

 - Run `npm run debug`
 - In the VSCode Debugger Tab, execute the action `Debug Backend`

-## Database backup
+## Database

+### Backup

 To backup the database:

 - Run `npm run db-dump`
-- Verify the generated SQL file with `head -n 100 services/db/initdb.sql`
+- Verify the generated SQL file in `backups/`

 To restore a backup:

-- Ensure your dump file is at `services/db/initdb.sql`
 - Delete database data folder with `sudo rm -rf services/db/data/ && npm run setup` (⚠️)
+- Run `npm run db-restore -- backups/<path-to-the-sql-dump>.sql.gz`

+### Initial state

+To ensure new databases automatically start from a specific backup:

+- Delete database data folder with `sudo rm -rf services/db/data/ && npm run setup` (⚠️)
-- Re-run the database container
+- Move the backup from `backups/*.sql.gz` to `services/db/initdb.sql`

+Beware that `initdb.sql` is tracked by Git.